-Jingo papers of England and Germany fan into a flame the mutual dislike of the nations, and it is declared that the countries are near a struggle.
-Indiana labor union men are angered by the decision of the federal court by which the property of a union member is sold to pay costs of litigathe Edison company, gave details of the financial jugglery by which that concern's capital was greatly swollen and the lighting monopoly of New York obtained.
+Saturday.
+President Roosevelt yesterday opened the Jamestown Tercentennial exmany fan into a flame the mutual dislike of the nations, and it is declared that the countries are near a struggle.
+Indiana labor union men are angered by the decision of the federal court by which the property of a union member is sold to pay costs of litiga-

+William Loeb, Jr., secretary to the president, will, it is said, become head of the Washington Railway and Electhe Edison company, gave details of the financial jugglery by which that concern's capital was greatly swollen and the lighting monopoly of New York obtained.